holderbp/nlme_mcmc/README.md

 ![f_{\vec{\Theta}} \left(\vec{\theta} \; \middle| \;  \left\{ \vec{D} = \vec{d} \right\} \cap \mathcal{H}_k \right)  = \frac{f_{\vec{D}} \left( \vec{d} \; \middle| \; \left\{ \vec{\Theta} = \vec{\theta} \right\} \cap \mathcal{H}_k \right) \, \cdot \,f_{\vec{\Theta}} \left( \vec{\theta} \; \middle| \; \mathcal{H}_k \right)}{f_{\vec{D}} \left( \vec{d} \; \middle| \; \mathcal{H}_k \right)}](/images/eqn_bayes-thm-densities.png)
 which we will write in shorthand as:
 ![f\left(\vec{\theta} \; \middle| \;  \vec{d}, \mathcal{H} \right)  = \frac{f \left( \vec{d} \; \middle| \;  \vec{\theta},  \mathcal{H} \right) \, \cdot \,f \left( \vec{\theta} \; \middle| \; \mathcal{H} \right)}{f \left( \vec{d} \; \middle| \; \mathcal{H} \right)}](/images/eqn_bayes-thm-densities_simplified.png)
-where the lhs is the posterior density of the parameters, the numerator on the rhs is the "likelihood" of the parameters multiplied by the prior density of the parameters, and the denominator on the rhs is called the "marginal likelihood" (of the model hypothesis).
+where the lhs is the posterior density of the parameters, the numerator on the rhs is the "likelihood" of the parameters multiplied by the prior density of the parameters, and the denominator on the rhs is called the "marginal likelihood" (of the model hypothesis)

    For a Bayesian hierarchical model, we assume that the joint prior distribution of the individual-pop and the